baloise-incubator/getting-started/README.md

 ## Applications

-As most of our applications are managed by [Argo CD](https://argoproj.github.io/argo-cd/), you can access the infrastracture-as-code definitions in our [cluster config GitHub repository](https://github.com/baloise-incubator/cluster-config).
+As most of our applications are managed by [Argo CD](https://argoproj.github.io/argo-cd/), you can access the infrastracture-as-code definitions in our [apps root config repository](https://github.com/baloise-incubator/apps-root-config).

 You will also find an overview of the available deployments and some documentation there.